 This park is located in the Logan Square community (on Damen Avenue, four blocks south of Armitage Avenue).
-It is a little over one acre and contains a junior baseball field and a dog-friendly area.
+It is 1.4 acres and contains a junior baseball field and a dog-friendly area.

 The park is one of many access point to The 606 - the planned multi-use recreational trail being built along the elevated rail line along Bloomingdale Avenue (approximately 1800 North) from Ashland (1600 West) to Ridgeway (3732 West).